Chemotherapy for children

 Chemotherapy can also be put into the brain as a wafer or gel at the time of surgery, but this is only licensed for use in adults, so is very rarely used in children

-Treatment plans vary enormously and your child's chemotherapy will be carefully planned and tailored to them individually.
+Treatment plans vary enormously and the doctors will carefully plan and tailor your child’s chemotherapy to them individually.

 These variations in treatment depend on many factors including the type of tumour your child has, your child's age, the amount of surgical removal achieved (where relevant), and your child's general health.

-As a result, it could vary from daily chemotherapy for a while, as a day case in hospital, to being admitted to the ward for several days every 2 - 3 weeks.
+As a result, it could vary from daily chemotherapy for a while, as a day case in hospital, to entering to the ward for several days every 2 – 3 weeks.

-The overall length of chemotherapy treatment also varies widely, and can be from between approximately 3 - 12 months or even longer.
-The duration and frequency will be explained by your child's health team.
+The overall length of chemotherapy treatment also varies widely, and can be from between approximately 3 – 12 months or even longer.
+Your child’s health team will explain the duration and frequency.

 This very much depends on the type of chemotherapy drug.